 Second, because cities and regions have unique knowledge about the local-building stock and can target and tailor strategies to fit the needs.
 They are in an ideal position to bring together local construction firms, energy companies, businesses and citizens in a collective effort to decarbonise buildings.

 Finally, because many cities and regions are already responsible for building and zoning regulations.
 They can use these to drive up standards.
 Overall, 88% of surveyed cities and regions demand higher energy-efficiency standards than the national level in building energy codes.
 An quarter even call for a net-zero emissions.

 Many cities, such as Metropole of Lille, Copenhagen and Seoul, are including ambitious measures to enhance energy efficiency retrofits.
 They are also looking at renewable energy use in COVID-19 recovery strategies.
 Support from the European Commission’s Renovation Wave aims to double annual energy renovation rates by 2030.
-The objective is to renovate 35 million building units and creating 160 000 jobs.
+The objective is to renovate 35 million building units and create 160 000 jobs.

 Against this backdrop, cities and regions still face major challenges in meeting their ambitions.
 Retrofitting old buildings is a challenge as it can be complex and costly.
 The average insulation level of external walls in buildings built before 1945 is more than 5 times lower than those built after 2010.
 In the EU, buildings built before 1980 account for 65% of all building stock.

 Local leaders also face key challenges in overcoming funding and skills gaps.
 Three quarters of cities and regions reported that they need further support from national governments.
 An example of this support is scaling up pilot projects and raising awareness among the general public.

 It is clear that when it comes to fixing our leaky buildings, action is needed at all levels.
 And we need to start now to protect our pockets as well as our planet.